Bernard Casoni: Évian

-In January 2010, Casoni was named manager of Évian Thonon Gaillard FC whom he guided two successive promotions.
+In January 2010, Casoni was named manager of Évian Thonon Gaillard whom he guided two successive promotions.
 In his first year, Championnat National side Évian reached the top of the league and then promoted to the Ligue 2 in the next season.
 In the 2010–11 Ligue 2, Évian won the Champion titles for the second straight year and secured promotion to the Ligue 1 for the first time since established in 2003.
 He voluntarily resigned from his position on 2 January 2012 in the winter break of the season.

 Auxerre

-On 17 March 2014, Casoni was sacked as coach of AJ Auxerre with the club just one point above the second tier's relegation zone.
+On 17 March 2014, Casoni was sacked as coach of Auxerre with the club just one point above the second tier's relegation zone.

 Videoton

-On 10 June 2015, Casoni was appointed as the coach of the Hungarian League club Videoton FC of Székesfehérvár.
+On 10 June 2015, Casoni was appointed as the coach of the Hungarian League club Videton of Székesfehérvár.
 On 19 August 2015, Casoni was sacked from Videoton after four defeats in five Nemzeti Bajnokság I matches in the 2015–16 season and after one victory and two draws and one defeat in the 2015–16 UEFA Champions League.
 Casoni's early farewell was hugely affected by the resignation of the club director of Videoton, Győző Burcsa.

 In an interview with the Hungarian sport magazine, Nemzeti Sport, Casoni said that he was disappointed by Videoton since the club let their key players (Nikolić, Calatayud, and Sándor) to be signed by other clubs and no new quality players were signed to replace them.
 In the interview, he also said that players like Ádám Gyurcsó and István Kovács were of mediocre quality.

-Al-Khor SC
+Al-Khor

-On 25 September 2018, Casoni was appointed as the new head coach of Al-Khor SC.
+On 25 September 2018, Casoni was appointed as the new head coach of Al-Khor.